 - Scientific evidence that physical inactivity contributes to benign prostatic hypertrophy accumulates.
 The researchers noticed that physically active men were less often affected;

 - Some experts believe that obesity and diabetes are other risk factors, 3 as smoking, high blood pressure, high cholesterol and a diet that is harmful to the vascular system may be.
 But these are still hypotheses;

-- It is possible that middle-aged men who choose to take hormone testosterone therapy to counteract their symptoms of andropause (decreased sexual appetite, less vigorous erections, lack of energy, etc.) are susceptible to increased risk of benign prostatic hypertrophy in the long term.
+- It is possible that middle-aged men who choose to take hormone testosterone therapy to counteract their symptoms of andropause (decreased sexual appetite, less vigorous erections, lack of energy, etc.) are susceptible to an increased risk of benign prostatic hypertrophy in the long term.
 The use of this type of hormone is still too recent to know if this happens in reality.

 Prevention of benign prostatic hypertrophy

-Measures to prevent worsening of symptoms
+Measures to prevent the worsening of symptoms

 Men with benign prostatic hypertrophy can, however, try to prevent it from getting worse by: